 2. Autumn Leaf Festival, Clarion

-Over 300 vendors will participate in a crafters day during this internationally award-winning festival that attracts over half a million visitors each year.
+Over 300 vendors will participate in a crafters’ day during Autumn Leaf Festival.
+This internationally award-winning festival attracts over half a million visitors each year.

 You won’t want to miss the “Tournament of Leaves Parade,” considered the largest daytime parade in Pennsylvania.

-Pro Tip: Its Facebook Page provides info about the live entertainment each evening.
+Pro Tip: The Autumn Leaf Festival Facebook page provides info about the live entertainment each evening.

 3. Bedford Fall Foliage Festival, Bedford